kaluva/TestRepo-SrishtiESDM/README.md

 TestRepo-SrishtiESDM
 ====================

-To test the functional status of the repository with Windows 7, this repository is created.
-There is no content in this repository.
+To test the functional status of the repository.
+This includes camera SDK which is used to decode the barcodes and QR codes.